On The Job Injury Lawyer Atlanta, GA

 Retaliation in the Workplace

-Retaliation can take on many forms, and may be obvious or more subtle.
-An employer may take adverse action towards a worker as a way to seek revenge for pursuing workers compensation benefits.
+Retaliation can take on many forms and might be obvious or more subtle.
+An employer may take adverse action towards a worker as a way to seek revenge for pursuing workers’ compensation benefits.
 An employer may commit workplace retaliation by firing, demoting, or relocating the employee.
 Other ways that a worker may experience retaliation include, but are not limited to:

 - Having to work in a hostile working environment

 - Being yelled at or harassed by an employer and/or coworkers

 - Not receiving or being considered for a promotional opportunity

 - An employer purposefully mishandling the worker’s claim so it gets denied or benefits reduced, such as turning it in late, not completing the paperwork accurately, not reporting every detail of the incident or injury, etc.

 If you are put on light duty does that mean your employer is retaliating?

 Not necessarily.
 In many instances, your employer may be required to put you on light duty.
 For example, if your physician has said that you are unable to return to your regular work, your employer may be required to put you on desk duty.
 If you work in construction or are often required to lift or carry heavy objects, your employer may give you more administrative tasks while you are healing.
 You should speak with your lawyer, but you may need to continue working on light duty so that you can receive workers’ compensation benefits.

 I don’t want my employer to retaliate against me.
 Should I avoid telling my supervisor about the injury?